luke185/CP3407_MyClean/user_stories/book_a_cleaning_service.md

 - 4 days

 >   V1: Week / Chapter 3
-- Adjusted for Velocity: 5 days (4 / 0.7 = 5.71) (We rounded this down as we had rounded up a lot on other user stories)
+- Adjusted for Velocity: 5 days (4 / 0.7 = 5.71) (We rounded this down as we had rounded up a lot on other user stories and average planning poker was also rounded up)

 ### + Planning Poker